-- Be sure to include your Saint Alphonsus Health Plan Member ID in the memo portion of your check or money order. - Use a separate envelope and separate check or money order for each member's premium payment. - When paying by mail, it is important to use the envelope that Saint Alphonsus Health Plan provides and to be sure to place a stamp on the envelope before mailing. - Your payment must be received by the 10th of each month. - Your cancelled check serves as a receipt for mailed payments. - The address listed above is only for premium payments.
+- If you're paying an amount other than the amount listed on your billing statement, please note that amount on the portion of the billing statement you mail along with your check or money order. - Be sure your check or money order is paid to the order of MercyOne Health Plan. - Remember to sign your check or money order (if applicable). - Do not post-date your check or use a third-party check. - Be sure to include your MercyOne Health Plan Member ID in the memo portion of your check or money order. - Use a separate envelope and separate check or money order for each member's premium payment. - When paying by mail, it is important to use the envelope that MercyOne Health Plan provides and to be sure to place a stamp on the envelope before mailing. - Your payment must be received by the 10th of each month. - Your cancelled check serves as a receipt for mailed payments. - The address listed above is only for premium payments.
 All other communication should be mailed to the address listed in Chapter 2, Section 1 of this booklet.